CraftAcademyLabs/coach-guides/weeks/week_3.md

 ### Guide
 - **Monday:**
   - [ ] Morning: Introduce the week lab right after stand-up
-  - [ ] Morning: Do an introduction to Waffle and basic overview of a Design Sprint.
+  - [ ] Morning: Do a basic overview of a Design Sprint.
-  - [ ] Afternoon: Introduce PaaS providers: Heroku, DigitalOcean and AWS
+  - [ ] Afternoon: Introduce Heroku, walkthrough of how to deploy - Raoul
 - **Tuesday:**
   - [ ] Morning: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..)
-Note: Do mention NoSQL db's but just briefly.
   - [ ] Afternoon: An Acceptance-Unit test demo
 - **Wednesday:**
   - [ ] Morning: Do a demo on debugging with various strategies